-Aadi Bioscience, Inc. (together with its subsidiaries, the "Company" or "Aadi") is a biopharmaceutical company focused on developing and commercializing precision therapies targeted to rare mutation-driven diseases.
-Aadi's lead drug product, FYARRO (previously called ABI-009), is nab-sirolimus (sirolimus protein-bound particles for injectable suspension (albumin-bound)) for diseases driven by the mTOR pathway activation through mutations or deletions of specific genes such as Tuberous Sclerosis Complex 1 and 2 ("TSC1" and "TSC2").
-FYARRO is licensed to Aadi by Abraxis BioScience, LLC, a wholly owned subsidiary of Celgene Corporation, now Bristol Myers Squibb Company ("Celgene"), for all therapeutic areas including oncology, cardiovascular, and metabolic related diseases.
+Aadi Bioscience, Inc. (together with its subsidiaries, the "Company" or "Aadi") is a biopharmaceutical company focused on developing and commercializing precision therapies for genetically defined cancers with alterations in mTOR pathway genes.
+Aadi's lead drug product, FYARRO®, is a form of sirolimus bound to albumin.
+Sirolimus is a potent inhibitor of the mTOR biological pathway, the activation of which pathway can promote tumor growth, and inhibits downstream signaling from mTOR.
+In November 2021, the U.S. Food and Drug Administration (the "FDA") approved FYARRO sirolimus protein-bound particles for injectable suspension (albumin-bound) for the treatment of adult patients with locally advanced unresectable or metastatic malignant perivascular epithelioid cell tumor ("PEComa").
+On February 22, 2022, Aadi launched FYARRO in the United States for treatment of advanced malignant PEComa.
+FYARRO is licensed to Aadi by Abraxis BioScience, LLC, a wholly owned subsidiary of Celgene Corporation.